jolders/devnetnode/README.md

 # devnetnode
-A python tkinter application for cisco device automation
+A python tkinter application for cisco device automation.